zjw1234560/mopub-unity-android-plugin/README.md

 # mopub-unity-android-plugin

-To get access to the MoPub Unity Plugins, please email sales@mopub.com
+Click [here](https://dev.twitter.com/mopub/unity) for instructions on how to integrate Unity plugins.